HashDG/elisp-planning/README.md

-# .ical to .org\nHere it is a converter in order to get your planning in Emacs
+# .ical to .org
+Here it is a converter in order to get your planning in Emacs